home-assistant/frontend/README.md

 [Frontend development instructions](https://home-assistant.io/developers/frontend/)

 ## License
-Home Assistant is open-source and MIT licensed.
+Home Assistant is open-source and Apache 2 licensed.
 Feel free to browse the repository, learn and reuse parts in your own projects.